Centre County, Pennsylvania: Media

 Centre County's main daily newspaper is the Centre Daily Times (part of the McClatchy Company chain).
 Alternative newspapers include the Centre County Gazette and State College City Guide.
 Newspapers of Pennsylvania State University's main campus include the student-run Daily Collegian.

-Numerous magazines are also published including Town & Gown, State College Magazine, Good Life in Happy Valley, Blue White Illustrated, Pennsylvania Business Central, and Voices of Central Pennsylvania.
+Magazines in the area include Town & Gown, State College Magazine, Good Life in Happy Valley, Blue White Illustrated, Pennsylvania Business Central, and Voices of Central Pennsylvania.
 The radio market of Centre County is ranked #257 in the nation.
-Some of the more popular stations include WPSU, WKPS, WZWW, WLEJ, WFGE, WBHV, WRSC-FM, WRSC, WOWY, and WBUS.
+Some of the more popular stations include WPSU, WKPS, WZWW, WLEJ, WFGE, WNLI, WRSC-FM, WBHV, WOWY, and WBUS.

 Centre County is part of the Johnstown/Altoona/State College television market, which is currently ranked #99 in the nation.
-Television stations broadcasting out of State College include WPSU (PBS) and WHVL-LD (MyNetworkTV) as well as C-NET, Centre County's Government and Education Access Television Network, which broadcasts on two channels: CGTV (Government Access TV) and CETV (Educational Access TV).
-Johnstown-based WJAC-TV (NBC) and Altoona-based WTAJ-TV (CBS) also maintain satellite studios and offices here.
+Television stations broadcasting out of State College are WPSU (PBS) and WHVL-LD (MyNetworkTV) as well as C-NET, Centre County's Government and Education Access Television Network, which broadcasts on two channels: CGTV (Government Access TV) and CETV (Educational Access TV).
+Johnstown-based WJAC-TV (NBC) and Altoona-based WTAJ-TV (CBS) maintain satellite studios and offices.

 Communities

-Under Pennsylvania law, there are five types of incorporated municipalities: cities, home rule municipalities, boroughs, townships, and, in at most two cases, towns.
-The following municipalities, boroughs and townships are in Centre County:
+Under Pennsylvania law, there are five types of incorporated municipalities: cities, home rule municipalities, boroughs, townships, and in at most two cases, towns.
+These are the municipalities, boroughs and townships in Centre County: